h-yung/experimental-vis/README.md

 - Movement is tracked in `.tracked-area` debounced 10ms.
 - Layout/width issues without placeholder text in trackpad.

+Considering whether experiment will want a backend and some data at some point.

 ## To-dos

 Three js: https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene

+Randomization fed into state.

 Swipey effect? how to verify without production...